tabKey

 - ✅ Named tab control: open / focus / close / navigate

-- ✅ Teaching-friendly UX: highlights, safe previews, tiny snippets
+- ✅ Teaching-friendly UX: overlays/highlights, safe automation primitives

 - ✅ Local & visible: no cloud relay, allow-listed actions

-- ✅ Low setup: browser extension + small scripts
+- ✅ Low setup: extension + small snippets

 When another tool is better